ditdotdev/dit/docs/src/lifecycle/kubernetes.rst

 .. _lifecycle_kubernetes:

-Titan with Kubernetes
+Datadatdat with Kubernetes
 =====================

-Titan provides a way to run repositories in different container environments, known as "contexts" (see :ref:`lifecycle_context` for more information).
+Datadatdat provides a way to run repositories in different container environments, known as "contexts" (see :ref:`lifecycle_context` for more information).
 A Kubernetes context represents a set of repositories running in a cluster, accessed via the Kubernetes API.
 This cluster could be local to the machine, hosted centrally, or delivered as a cloud service.
-Through Titan, not only can these repositories be run in a simple fashion with powerful data controls, data can be shared between them (such as pushing a dataset from a CI/CD Kubernetes cluster and later cloning for local debugging).
+Through Datadatdat, not only can these repositories be run in a simple fashion with powerful data controls, data can be shared between them (such as pushing a dataset from a CI/CD Kubernetes cluster and later cloning for local debugging).